AllanElleuch/code-challenge-homework-Aggregating-data/README.md

 I created different :

-- agregatedData.ts : An agregatedData class to represent the data in the json files
+- agregatedData.ts : A class to represent data from the json files
-- node.ts : A Node Class to agregate the data on a generic tree
+- node.ts : A Node Class to aggregate the data on a generic tree
 - asciitree.js : Credit goes to Anton Medvedev, I borrowed his class to help visualise the node tree with an ascii representation

 ## Note